 In this, the offspring grows out of the body of the parent.
 It remains attached to the parent until it matures.
-After maturation, it detached itself from the parent and lives as an individual organism.
+After maturation, it detaches itself from the parent and lives as an individual organism.
 This form of reproduction is most common in Hydras.

 In some organisms like Planarians, when the body of an organism breaks into several pieces each piece grows into an individual offspring.
 This is known as fragmentation.
 It can occur through accidental damage by predators or otherwise, or as a natural form of reproduction.
-In few animals such as sea star, a broken arm grows into a complete organism.
+In a few animals such as sea stars, a broken arm grows into a complete organism.

 It is a modified form of fragmentation and occurs mostly in Echinoderms.
 When a part of an organism, like an arm, detaches from the parent body, it grows into a completely new individual.
 This is known as regeneration.

 This is a form of asexual reproduction where the egg develops without fertilization.
 This process occurs in bees, wasps, ants, aphids, rotifers, etc. Ants, wasps, and bees produce haploid males.
-Parthenogenesis has been observed in a few vertebrates such as hammerhead sharks, Komodo dragons, blacktop sharks when the females were isolated from the males.
+Parthenogenesis has been observed in a few vertebrates such as hammerhead sharks, Komodo dragons, and blacktop sharks when the females were isolated from the males.

 What are the advantages of sexual reproduction over asexual reproduction?